 I also will sometimes use my silent time for some word association exercises.
 I’ve picked this up from how my kids’ brains work.
 “We are going to Sophie’s birthday party this weekend right?
 When is my birthday?
 When is Santa’s birthday?
 What kind of cake does Santa like?
 Why does Santa come at night?
 How do reindeer see in the dark?”
 Woh, that escalated quickly!

 But if you keep your mind open to possibilities like a kid your adult brain can work like that too.
 Doing a rapid fire word association that went like this “work, first job, friends at first job, friends from college, college, college job, college boss” led to the Baby, you’re a cruise ship blog post.
 Making moves!

 Next to silence, the reading part of the SAVERS framework is actually the easiest part.
 Audible to the rescue!
 My birthday present this year was a subscription to Audible and it’s been a game changer for making my long commute productive.

 Not convinced that audiobooks are for you?
 I wasn’t either.
 But there are only so many hours in the day.
 When three of those hours are spent in the car, then audiobooks are a clear winner.
-I read The Subtle Art of Not Giving a F*ck, You Are a Badass, and Girl Wash Your Face using the monthly credits from Audible.
-Michelle Obama’s book Becoming is next in the queue when it’s released on November 13.
+I read The Subtle Art of Not Giving a F*ck, You Are a Badass, Girl Wash Your Face, and Becoming using the monthly credits you get with your subscription.

 Reading does something good for my soul, not to mention my productivity.
 As I’ve dipped my toe into the self-help genre I have found so many great tips for finding more time to do what I love.
 If reading is on your to-do list along with making your long commute productive, Audible it up, baby.